jarvma18/SPMB-product-analytics-uber-assignment/README.md

 # SPMB Product Analytics Uber Assignment

-This project is part of the *Software Product Management and Business (SPMB)* course.
+This project is part of the Product Analytics course.
 It analyzes how increasing Uber's wait time from 2 to 5 minutes affects key metrics during commuting and non-commuting hours.

 ## Goals